 - Get background checks for anyone working in their home.

 How to Report Elder Abuse

-When you suspect that your loved one has been financially exploited, the first thing that you should do is to contact your county’s Adult Protective Services office to investigate the abuse.
+When you suspect that someone exploits your family member financially, the first thing that you should do is to contact your county’s Adult Protective Services office to investigate the abuse.
 You can also make a report with a local law enforcement agency.
 In cases where financial elder abuse is hard to prove, it’s a good idea to involve an attorney as soon as possible to help you put a stop to the abuse and potentially recover damages.

 Don’t Wait to Address Financial Elder Abuse

 The coronavirus pandemic has left millions of older adults vulnerable.
-If your loved one has been harmed financially, don’t hesitate to contact the Law Office of Kyle W. Jones today.
+Has your family member been hurt financially?
+Don’t hesitate to contact the Law Office of Kyle W. Jones today.